d03n3rfr1tz3/hass-divoom/README.md

 ```

 #### MODE text
 Shows text as a scrolling animation.
+Font can be any TrueType or OpenType font installed on the system or placed into the `fonts`-folder.
+The following fonts are included: `arcade.ttf`, `divoom.ttf`, `gamepaused.otf`, `impact.ttf`, `pixelpowerline.ttf` and `rasterforge.ttf`.
+Be aware, that a longer text or wide font might not fit into the frame limitation of ~60 frames.

 | Parameter | Description |
 | ---       | ---         |